-Aphids are tiny, sap-sucking bugs that can occur on most plants, particularly on soft young growth.
-Also known as greenfly and blackfly, there are actually more than 500 species of aphid in the U.K, varying in colour from green and black to also yellow, brown, and orange, and in size from 1mm to 7mm long.
+Aphids, also known as greenfly or blackfly, are tiny, sap-sucking bugs that can occur on most plants, particularly on soft young growth.
+There are actually more than 500 species of aphid in the U.K., varying in colour from green and black to also yellow, brown, and orange, and in size from 1mm to 7mm long.

 Aphids need warmth to flourish, so in the garden this limits their lifecycle to spring and summer.
 However, indoors in the home, greenhouse or conservatory, aphids can occur at any time of year.
 Many types of aphid feed only on specific plants, so an infestation on one plant doesn’t necessarily mean that it will affect all of your plants.